Drugs of Abuse

 Intentional and unintentional exposures to legal and illicit drugs result in injury and death of children, teens and adults in our service area every year.
 The Oregon Poison Center provides emergency treatment in cases of accidental and intentional drug overdoses.
 Our specialists also work with healthcare partners in complex cases and provide expert toxicological consultation.

-From marijuana and fentanyl to emerging street drugs and prescription opioids, these substances can cause great harm if used in the wrong way or fall into the hands of children.
+From cannabis and fentanyl to emerging street drugs and prescription opioids, these substances can cause great harm if used in the wrong way or fall into the hands of children.
 Learn more about drugs of abuse and how to safely store substances to protect your loved ones.

 Drugs of abuse